OlivierHK/FPGA_Monolithic_SHA3-Solidity_Miner_VU9p_600MHz/README.md

 The project and Scripts been targeted for Virtex Ultrascale+ VU9p (XCVU9P-flga2104-2-i).
 Best to build under Linux (faster) and with Vivado 2023.1

-1. Open Vivado GUI and run *Setup_Project.Tcl*.
+1. run `Create_Project.Tcl` under Vivado Tcl mode.
-2. Once project Loaded, select "Run Synthesys" under the Vivado GUI.
+2. open vivado and load project with the generated .xpr, and "Run Synthesys".
 3. Once Synthesis completed, open the Design by selecting "open Synthesised Design".
 4. Once Synthesised project opened, select "Tools/Run Tcl Sript" and open *Place_and_Opt.Tcl*.
 5. Wait...(up to 24Hours, depending on your configuration).